The Peacock

 And turn ye not aside: for [then should ye go] after vain [things], which cannot profit nor deliver; for they [are] vain.
 Samuel 1: 12-21

-Vanity rejects God’s word, replacing it with their word.
+Vanity rejects God’s word, replacing it with their “word”.
 Their way of doing things!
+Their programs and their flashy things!

-Following secular mindsets, patterns of self-image and self-glorification.
 This is what the world does!
 The world boasts continually about themselves!
-The world takes the glory, giving God none or only a tidbit!

 And they rejected his statutes, and his covenant that he made with their fathers, and his testimonies which he testified against them; and they followed vanity, and became vain, and went after the heathen that [were] round about them, [concerning] whom the LORD had charged them, that they should not do like them.
 2 Kings 17:15